toastedsalad/fooksas-inc/README.md

 TODOs:

-1. Need session repo.
-DONE
+* DONE Need session repo.
-2. Need schedule repo.
+* DONE Need schedule repo.
+* Refactor schedule repo to not do DTO transformations.
+Only getting data.
+* Add a schedule service which will do DTO conversions given a repo.
+* Need schedule controller.

-3. Table management frontend.
+* Table management frontend.
-4. Schedule management frontend.
+* Schedule management frontend.
-5. Retrieval of sessions by table number is not good, we might need to retrieve by table name.
+* Retrieval of sessions by table number is not good, we might need to retrieve by table name.
-6. Should I add saving as part of the call to add something to the repo?
+* Should I add saving as part of the call to add something to the repo?
 Or handle it manually.

 Instead of time remaining do play for money.